-In this post, we’re going to take a quick look at some of the different ways you can use text messaging to improve efficiency, make life easier for your customers and potentially reach new audiences.
+In this post, we’re going to take a quick look at some of the different ways text messaging can boost efficiency, make life easier for your customers, and help you reach new audiences.

-With an estimated open rate of 98% and response rates as high as 45%, business text messaging is an extremely attractive (and cost-effective) option for promoting sales.
-Findings from the same study indicate that 90% of those opens occur within three minutes of receiving the message.
+With an open rate of 98% and response rates as high as 45%, business text messaging is an extremely attractive (and cost-effective) way to promote sales.
+Furthermore, 78% of those opens are within 10 minutes of receiving the message.
 In contrast, the average email campaign only gets about half of its total opens within 6 hours.

 90% of the time an SMS is read within 3 minutes of receiving the message.
 Click To Tweet

-While the rule refers to seven, how many touches this takes is still up for debate, but it’s clear that successful campaigns need to be as integrated as possible.
-TextMagic´s SMS Marketing campaigns aim to help customers do this effectively.
+While the rule refers to seven, how many touches this takes is not as clear-cut.
+Nonetheless, successful campaigns are supported by multiple channels to send a wider variety of messages.
+Textmagic´s SMS Marketing campaigns aim to help customers do this effectively.

 You can easily pair bulk text messaging with email marketing.
 By sending out both email and SMS campaigns you can see how people engage with different communication channels.
 Over time you will build a clearer picture of how and where members of your database prefer to be contacted.